yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-11/facilitator/README.md

 # Facilitators Guide: Authentication

+## Learning Objectives

+**Students will be able to ...**
+* Describe cryptographic hash and cypher algorithms
+* Model a User and safely store their sensitive data
+* Implement a Basic Authorization parser
+* Create a Bearer Authentication parser

 ## Preparation
 * Prepare a demo on ciphers and encryption so that the students can fully understand